awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-aws-proxy.md

 1. Select **APIGatewayAWSProxyExecPolicy**, and then choose **Policy Actions**, **Delete**\.
 When prompted, choose **Delete**\.

  You have reached the end of this walkthrough\.
-For more detailed discussions about creating API as an AWS service proxy, see [Create a REST API as an Amazon S3 Proxy in API Gateway](integrating-api-with-aws-services-s3.md), [Create a REST API for AWS Lambda Functions in API Gateway](integrating-api-with-aws-services-lambda.md), or [Create a REST API as an Amazon Kinesis Proxy in API Gateway](integrating-api-with-aws-services-kinesis.md)\.
+For more detailed discussions about creating API as an AWS service proxy, see [TUTORIAL: Create a REST API as an Amazon S3 Proxy in API Gateway](integrating-api-with-aws-services-s3.md), [TUTORIAL: Create a `Calc` REST API with Two AWS Service Integrations and and One Lambda Non\-Proxy Integration](integrating-api-with-aws-services-lambda.md), or [TUTORIAL: Create a REST API as an Amazon Kinesis Proxy in API Gateway](integrating-api-with-aws-services-kinesis.md)\.